 Omar Majeed, Samara Grace Chadwick, Lina Cino

 Kevin Healey, Dave Umbongo, Dr. Gabor Maté, Sifu Rupert Harvey, Shawn Pendenque, Sascha DuBrul, Donna and Stella Green/Stella’s Place

-Drunk on Too Much Life is produced by Parallel Vision Productions in the Documentary Media Program (MFA), Ryerson University, 2021 with funding from the SSHRC grant.
+Drunk on Too Much Life is produced by Michelle Melles dba Parallel Vision Pictures in the Documentary Media Program (MFA), Ryerson University, 2021.

 The psychotic drowns in the same waters in which the mystic swims with delight.Joseph Campbell